tchayen/triangolatte/README.md

 #### `EarCut(points []Point, holes [][]Point) ([]float64, error)`

+Takes array of points and produces array of triangle coordinates.

 Based on the following [paper](https://www.geometrictools.com/Documentation/TriangulationByEarClipping.pdf).

+#### `EliminateHoles(points [][]Point) ([]Point, error)`

 Removes holes, joining them with the rest of the polygon.
+Provides preprocessing for `EarCut`.
+First element of the points array is the outer polygon, the rest of them are considered as holes to be removed.

 #### `Normal(points []Point, width int) (triangles []float64)`